murthy-vmware/acme-fitness-store/08-hol-2-deploy-acme-fitness/README.md

 ### Bind to Service Registry

-Several application require service discovery using Service Registry, so create the bindings:
+Several application require service discovery.
+This discovery is achieved using Service Registry, so create the bindings:

 ```shell
 az spring service-registry bind --app ${PAYMENT_SERVICE_APP}